eWardsSourav/QR-Boss/README.md

 # QR-Boss
-An Qr Code Reader App using  ZXing Library
+A Qr Code Reader App using  ZXing Library